gbechara/gcpdemos/devopsdemo1/lab.md

 ```

 Backend innerloop: you can use skaddold to deploy composite backend on on GKE, deployed to dev profile
+For database connection thru WorloadIndentity you will need to give to the gcloud user the Service Account Token Creator role.

 ```
 cd ./devopsdemo1/quotes-back/